Chunn History, Family Crest & Coats of Arms

 - Anita Chunn, aged 37, who landed in America from Monte Carlo, France, in 1922

-- Wilfred Chunn, aged 34, who emigrated to the United States, in 1924
+- Wilfred Chunn, aged 34, who immigrated to the United States, in 1924

-- George Chunn, American Democrat politician, Delegate to Democratic National Convention from North Carolina, 2008 CITATION[CLOSE]
+- George Chunn, American Democratic Party politician, Delegate to Democratic National Convention from North Carolina, 2008

 - Nancy Chunn (b.
 1941), American artist based in New York City

 - Albert Chunn (b.
 1971), American professional baseball player

 - Michael Jonathan "Mike" Chunn CNZM (b.
 1952), former member of the New Zealand bands Split Enz and Citizen Band, former Director of New Zealand operations for the Australasian Performing Right Association (APRA)

 - Geoff Chunn, New Zealand musician, best known as an early member of Split Enz

 - ^ Charnock, Richard, Stephen, Ludus Patronymicus of The Etymology of Curious Surnames.
 London: Trubner & Co., 60 Paternoster Row, 1868.
 Print.

 - ^ Reaney, P.H and R.M.
 Wilson, A Dictionary of English Surnames.
 London: Routledge, 1991.
 Print.
 (ISBN 0-415-05737-X)

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)